yensg/Project_4_Propsical_Frontend/README.md

 - Step 5: create frontend to interface with back and and also to expand database if needed
 - Step 6: repeat 4 & 5 to improve the overall app creation

-## User Story
+## Step 1: User Story

-- First, write out user story to understand what's the user experiencing when interacting with the application.
+- Write out user story to understand what's the user experiencing when interacting with the application.

   - As a Guest user, I want to Create an appointment on the Subscribed user's calendar for the particular listed unit and contact the subscribed user directly.
   - As a Registered user, I want to CRUD my own appointments on the targeted Subscribed user's calendar for the particular listed unit and contact the subscribed user directly.